More than 130 Secret Service officers are said to be infected with coronavirus or quarantining in wake of Trump’s campaign travel

 White House staff largely eschew wearing masks, despite public health guidelines that they help contain the spread of the virus, and some Secret Service officers on duty at the complex have also been seen without them.

 The Secret Service employs roughly 1,300 officers in its Uniformed Division to guard the White House and the vice president’s residence.
 The officers are also the backbone of security for presidential trips out of town and other official events.
+Officers are distinct from agents, most of whom work in plainclothes and provide close security of the president, his family members and other senior officials.

 Earlier this week, agency supervisors told other staff about the large number of officers who have contracted the virus and said there has been expanded testing to help limit the spread, according to the people familiar with the situation.